 - ➤ Visitors to the center (other than clients) should be by appointment only until further notice.
-The self-screening questions should be shared as well as temperature taken before the visitor is allowed entrance to the center. - ➤ Hand sanitizer should be provided to all visitors to use before and after entering the center. - Social distancing guidelines should be maintained.
+An adult day center that schedules a meeting is required to share the self-screening questions before the meeting occurs and must meet the visitor at the public entrance to their center. - Provide hand sanitizer to all visitors to use before and after entering the center. - > Social distancing guidelines should be maintained. - Physical barriers such as plexiglas screens or sneeze guards will be used where available and appropriate.